 4) Make it light and bright

-Lighting plays a massive role in the quality of any professional video.
+Lighting plays a massive role in the quality of any video.
 That's why it should be one of your top priorities during filming.
 After all, the last thing you want to do is to spend time filming a great walkthrough, only for poor lighting to make it hard to watch.

 5) Motion delight